 Here is some additional advice on how to get the best letters of recommendation for law school.

-The reason for all of the above is an attempt to have your law school applications submitted on day one, or as soon as humanely possible after applications open.
+The reason for all of the above is an attempt to have your law school applications submitted on as soon as possible after applications open.

 Law school admissions are offered on a rolling basis.
 This means that law schools will evaluate applications as they are received versus waiting to evaluate all applications after the application deadline has passed.